openfisca/openfisca-doc/source/installation/howto-web-no-local-install.md

 # On the web

+Some online services offer the opportunity to run Python code without having to install anything on your machine.

-If you want to use OpenFisca for running a simulation or evaluating the impact of a reform, without installing anything in your computer, these online services allow you to run OpenFisca directly on your browser, no installation required: [repl.it](https://repl.it), [python anywhere](https://www.pythonanywhere.com) and [jupyterlab](https://jupyterlab.readthedocs.io/en/stable/).
+If you wish to run OpenFisca directly on your browser for a simulation or to evaluate the impact of a reform, then you might find one of the following services useful: [Gitpod](https://www.gitpod.io/), [repl.it](https://repl.it), [python anywhere](https://www.pythonanywhere.com) and [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/).

-Let's see how to use OpenFisca on one of those services: [repl.it](https://repl.it) 🤓
+Please beware that you might need to install the OpenFisca package you need on your online service before using it.

 ## Instructions

-1. Go to [repl.it](https://repl.it) and select `Python`.
+1. Start by installing the package you need on your online service e.g. `OpenFisca-Country-Template`.

-2. Write the OpenFisca code you wish to run.
-The default entry point is `main.py` python file.
-Example of `main.py` content using `openfisca-country-template`:
+2. Write the code you wish to run.
+Example of a code snippet to run:

     ```py
     from openfisca_country_template import CountryTaxBenefitSystem